STOCKS NEWS ASEAN-Singapore index futures higher

+BRIEF-Strides Shasun says not raised funds or entered into financing arrangement with KKR

+* Clarifies on news item "Strides Shasun promoters raise RS.
+500 crore from KKR"

-SINGAPORE, March 20 Singapore MSCI March futures rose 0.6 percent on Tuesday, indicating the benchmark Straits Times Index is likely to head for a higher start.
+SINGAPORE, March 19 Singapore MSCI March futures rose 0.2 percent on Monday, signaling a positive start for the Straits Times Index.

-Asian shares were steady, with the MSCI Asia Pacific ex-Japan Index up 0.07 percent as investors sought further evidence of U.S. economic recovery before pushing higher.
+Asian shares edged higher and the dollar was firm against the yen on Monday with investors buoyed by the U.S. market hitting an almost four-year high last week and by higher European stocks reflecting signs of growing stability in the euro zone.

 Reporting by Charmian Kok in Singapore